jetsboy2011/Documentation/README.md

 ## About this Documentation

 RoverCore documentation is built using Docsy.
-Docsy is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
+Docsy is a theme for technical documentation sites, providing easy site navigation, structure, and more.

 In this project, the Docsy theme is included as a Git submodule: